cockroachdb/docs/v23.1/frequently-asked-questions.md

 CockroachDB scales horizontally with minimal operator overhead.

 At the key-value level, CockroachDB starts off with a single, empty range.
-As you put data in, this single range eventually reaches a threshold size (512 MiB by default).
-When that happens, the data splits into two ranges, each covering a contiguous segment of the entire key-value space.
+As you put data in, this single range eventually reaches [a threshold size](configure-replication-zones.html#range-max-bytes).
+When that happens, the data [splits into two ranges](architecture/distribution-layer.html#range-splits), each covering a contiguous segment of the entire key-value space.
 This process continues indefinitely; as new data flows in, existing ranges continue to split into new ranges, aiming to keep a relatively small and consistent range size.

 When your cluster spans multiple nodes (physical machines, virtual machines, or containers), newly split ranges are automatically rebalanced to nodes with more capacity.
 CockroachDB communicates opportunities for rebalancing using a peer-to-peer [gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol) by which nodes exchange network addresses, store capacity, and other information.